Takmo/315-Achievery/README.md

 website owned and maintained by course instructors for CSCE 315.502 during the Spring 2016 semester.
 Used with permission.

+## Usage Instructions

+The build system I chose to use was the Apache Ant build system.
+Assuming you have Apache Ant installed (which is really easy to do!), you can compile everything by running the following command.

+    ant jar

+Once everything is compiled, you can run it using a line like this.

+    java -jar Achievery.jar < whatever_file_here.txt
+;q

 ## Important Decisions

 ### Normalization Versus Denormalization